Travel Nurse Wins 2021 Commitment to Excellence Award for Compassion

 Becoming a travel nurse

-There were two driving forces behind Mike becoming a nurse and then a travel nurse: Mike's son and his wife, Kristin.
+There were two driving forces behind Mike becoming a nurse and then a travel nurse: Mike's son and Kristin's wife.

 Mike's son was born with spina bifida, a disability of the spinal column.
 After being by his son's side for eight surgeries over eight years, Mike and Kristin had plenty of experience observing the level of care nurses gave their son – some good and some bad.